Research line

 Start Date: 13/07/2007

-These are the most recent publications (2022 - 2021) of the Kinematics and Robot Design
+These are the most recent publications (2024 - 2023) of the Computational Robotics

 -